Global Lockdown Rebellions Rev Up - Guido Fawkes

 - Jaffa, Israel saw protestors erupt into the streets in opposition to a lockdown arrest.

-- Londonderry, Northern Ireland is to see a protest today against the closure of graveyards.
+- Derry, Northern Ireland is to see a protest today against the closure of graveyards.

-- Beitut and Tripoli in Lebanon continue to see anti-Government protests swarming onto the streets, defying lockdown measures.
+- Beirut and Tripoli in Lebanon continue to see anti-Government protests swarming onto the streets, defying lockdown measures.

 The lockdowns can’t last forever.
 Clearly communicated lockdown wind down strategies will prevent unrest growing in countries that are yet to see any…